THE WHOLE TRUTH

 • Errors with medication: incorrect medication prescribed by doctor.
 Some medications have similar names and can be confused.

-• Misread x-ray, slides, and ultrasounds.
+• Misread x-ray, scans and ultrasounds.

 • Failure to warn of material risks which eventuate.